 The U.S. Department of the Interior, which issued Cape Wind a long-term federal lease in 2010, is still trying to move forward with Cape Wind.

-We need your help now.
-Interior is seeking public comments on the draft SEIS through May 15th before they publish a final version.
+Interior asked for public comments on the draft SEIS through May 15th before they publish a final version.
 The agency announced earlier that the final review will result in one of two outcomes: They will either rescind the lease or reinstate it.
-Your comments will make a difference!

 - The project and the environmental review are both outdated.

 - The supplemental review is inappropriately narrow in scope.

 - The SEIS ignores many new developments since the original review was issued over eight years ago:

 - Cape Wind no longer has state permits.